tuanpmt/esp_mqtt/README.md

 - set [ap_ssid|ap_password] _value_: changes the settings for the soft-AP of the ESP (for your stations)
 - show [config|stats|script|mqtt]: prints the current config or some status information and statistics
 - save: saves the current config parameters to flash
+- set broker_user _unsername_: sets the username for authentication of MQTT clients ("none" if no auth, default)
+- set broker_password _password_: sets the password for authentication of MQTT clients ("none" if empty, default)
 - lock [_password_]: saves and locks the current config, changes are not allowed.
 Password can be left open if already set before
 - unlock _password_: unlocks the config, requires password from the lock command
 - reset [factory]: resets the esp, 'factory' optionally resets WiFi params to default values (works on a locked device only from serial console)